unexpectedpanda/retool/readme.md

 first language (for example, Japan), those titles won't be included if you've set the `-en` flag.

-#### Will remove titles that have the same name in different regions, regardless of which version is better, or unique content
+#### Will mark titles as dupes that have the same name in different regions, regardless of which version is better, or unique content
 For example, some versions of singing titles have additional local tracks, but because they share the same name, only one version of the title will be kept.
 Likewise, if a title from Europe has more content than its equivalent